By Ella Hickson

 Romola was nominated for a Golden Globe for Best Actress in a mini-series for The Hour and for Emma, and nominated for a BAFTA for Best Leading Actress and Satellite Award for Best Performance by an actress in a mini-series for Crimson Petal and the White.
 She has also been nominated for the BIFA Awards for Best Supporting Actress for Inside I’m Dancing, and for Most Promising Newcomer for I Capture the Castle.

-The running time is approximately 2 hours and 5 minutes with no interval.
-This is subject to change during the preview period.
+The running time is approximately 2 hours with no interval.

 Writer Ella Hickson